ProtopiaTech/workshop-apim-en/apimanagement-3.md

 Changes can be made to the service instance by changing a setting in the publisher portal, using a PowerShell cmdlet, or making a REST API call.

-Can also manage your service instance configuration using Git, enabling service management scenarios such as Configuration versioning, Bulk configuration changes and Familiar Git toolchain and workflow.
+Can also manage your service instance configuration using Git, enabling service management scenarios such as configuration versioning, bulk configuration changes and familiar Git toolchain and workflow.

 - Look at Git configuration
   - Generate password